The future of commercial property post-Covid

 - From here, the portfolio is geared into a number of long-term structural changes

-This has been a difficult time for many companies with rent one of their largest and most important expenses.
+This has been a difficult time for many occupiers whose income, in many cases, has dropped considerably through restricted trading conditions, in turn impacting their ability to pay rent.
 It has also been a tough time for commercial landlords.
 Many have had to negotiate with tenants to help them through a period of significant distress and, in some cases, rental income has had to be waived or deferred.

-However, the Covid-19 crisis has also brought opportunities – a motivation for some tenants to speak to landlords for short-term cashflow help and so the chance for landlords to help in return for longer term benefits such as the extension of leases – often a win-win for landlord and tenant.
-For investment, the acceleration of a number of structural market changes has insulated and often enhanced prospects, for instance increased online sales in retail benefitting industrial and logistics exposure.
-Whilst the potential is there for more compelling pricing for commercial property assets, discounts are currently more prevalent in the retail market which, for much of the sector, for example shopping centres, is fraught with risk around tenant solvency and negative rental growth.
-On the UK Commercial Property REIT, we have sought to mitigate tenants’ cashflow difficulties in the short-term, and have for many years been reducing our holdings in retail whilst increasing exposure to industrial and logistics to strengthen the portfolio.
+However, the Covid-19 crisis has also brought opportunities – a motivation for some tenants to speak to landlords for short-term cashflow help presenting a win-win situation whereby landlords can assist in the short term, in return for longer term benefits such as the extension of leases.
+From an investment perspective, the acceleration of several structural market changes has insulated and often enhanced prospects, for instance increased online retail sales have benefitted the industrial and logistics sectors.
+At UK Commercial Property REIT we have been reducing our holdings in retail for many years whilst increasing exposure to industrial and logistics to strengthen the portfolio.

-The Covid-19 outbreak has accelerated a number of structural changes that were already underway across the retail, industrial and office sectors.
-The structural decline of high street and shopping centre retail, for example, is a well-established trend, but lockdowns have seen consumers move to online shopping faster – internet retail penetration spiked to 30% during lockdown, from below 20% at the start of the year.
-Online spending has reached its targets far earlier than had been predicted.
-It is clear that there is far too much retail space, with demand increasing for well-located industrial and logistics space.
+The Covid-related acceleration of structural changes was particularly prevalent across the retail, industrial and office sectors.
+The structural decline of high street and shopping centre retail, for example, is a well-established trend, but lockdowns have seen consumers move to online shopping faster – internet retail penetration spiked to 30% during lockdown, from below 20% at the start of 2020.
+Online spending has reached its targets years earlier than had been predicted.
+It is abundantly clear that there is far too much retail space, with demand increasing for well-located industrial and logistics space.

-We saw the way the world was moving in 2015 and took the decision to move away from retail and into areas such as logistics or warehousing, particularly warehousing that facilitated shorter delivery times for e-commerce.
-As a result, we currently have only around 19% in traditional retail assets whilst over half (54%) of our portfolio is in the industrial and logistics sector, which provides greater stability of income and capital.
+We saw the way the world was moving in 2015 and took the decision to move into areas such as logistics warehouses which have benefitted from a consumer shift away from traditional retail/shopping to online, with the resultant need for all that extra demand to be serviced.
+As a result, we currently have only around 17% of our portfolio in traditional retail assets (with no shopping centres) whilst well over half (58%) is in the industrial and logistics sector which, depending on the geography and type of asset, provides greater stability of income and capital and potential for income growth.

-With such negative unemployment and economic forecasts stretching into 2021, permanent loss of UK productivity means we believe there is considerable risk around many sectors of the market – retail and central London offices in particular.
+With negative unemployment and economic forecasts stretching further into 2021, permanent loss of UK productivity means we believe there is considerable risk around many sectors of the market – high street retail, shopping centres and central London offices in particular.

 The working from home revolution

 Much good asset management is about the relationships we have with our tenants and taking the time to understand them.
-For many, Covid-19 has brought cashflow pressures to their business which has focused tenants’ minds on their rent, lease and property.
-This has enabled us to increase our dialogue with our tenants, helping to navigate this crisis more effectively.
-Our rent collection statistics have been reasonably strong at 77% and 74% to date across the April to June and July to September rent payment quarters.
-We spend time talking to tenants with cashflow issues to understand their accounts and situation and for many can help by simply moving from a ‘quarterly in advance’ rent payment to a monthly payment.
+For many, Covid-19 has brought cash flow pressures to their business which has focused tenants’ minds on their rent, lease and property.
+This has enabled us to increase our dialogue with our own tenants, helping to navigate this crisis more effectively.
+From a pre-Covid normal rent collection rate of approximately 99%, our rent collection statistics have been reasonably strong in the Covid environment at 83% and 85% to date across the March, June and September 2020 quarter billing rounds, covering rent due for quarters 2, 3 and 4 of 2020.
+We spend time talking to tenants with cash flow issues to understand their situation and for many of those we have helped by simply moving from a ‘quarterly in advance’ rent payment to a monthly payment.
 For others where there is greater distress, we have negotiated individual agreements.
-For example, we may have created a rent-free period for six months, with either a period of enhanced rental payment afterwards to repay the missed payments, or the extension of the duration of a lease to improve our future cashflow and current asset value – this has worked for our tenants, but also preserved the long-term cash flow of the Trust.
+For example, we may have created a rent-free period for six months, with either a period of enhanced rental payment afterwards to repay the missed payments, or the extension of the duration of a lease to improve our future cash flow and current asset value – this has worked for our tenants, but also preserved long-term cash flow, while affording the potential for future value improvement.

 The portfolio today

-We currently have capital of around £194m available to invest.
-Being structured as an investment trust means that we don’t have to sell assets to provide shareholder liquidity.
-Our shares have good liquidity on the stock market, and instead we can capitalise on any distressed pricing in the market.
+We currently have capital of around £218m available to invest.
+Being structured as a real estate investment trust means that we don’t have to sell assets to provide shareholder liquidity as our shares are traded daily at high volumes on the London Stock Exchange.
+Instead, we can focus our attention on capitalising on assets that meet our “fit for the future/modern economy” strategy and opportunities afforded by any owners that may be forced to sell.

-Our portfolio today is strongly tilted towards the resilient industrial/logistics market at 54% exposure but remains diversified by geography, tenant, and sector.
-Importantly, we believe the Trust is well equipped for the future with a strong balance sheet, capital available to deploy at the right time, and very low gearing currently.
+Our portfolio today is strongly tilted towards the resilient industrial/logistics market but remains diversified by geography, tenant, and sector.
+Importantly, we believe the UK Commercial Property REIT is well equipped for the future with a strong balance sheet, capital available to deploy at the right time, and very low gearing currently.

 Risk factors you should consider prior to investing: